PTW-TUDa/eta-ctrl/docs/guide/development.rst

 Installation and Guide for Developers
 =================================================================================

-This section describes how to install *eta_ctrl* using *poetry*, and how to contribute to development.
+This section describes how to install *ETA Ctrl* using *poetry*, and how to contribute to development.

 Contributing to development
 -----------------------------